Introduction to Academic Life at Pomona College

 On this Guidebook website, you will find information about the various placement assessments.
 Additional information on how to access the on-line placement assessments is available on the "Through the Gates" tab of the student portal.
 Please read this information carefully.
 The advisory placement assessments are an important part of helping you decide on your initial course placement.
 You should take the placement exam for mathematics chemistry, and economics if you plan to take these courses during your time at Pomona.
 The foreign language exam is required for students who have had previous language training and plan to study that language while at Pomona (Pomona has a foreign language requirement).
 If you have questions about the examinations, write, e-mail, or call the appropriate academic department, but as a general rule, you should take the math, chemistry, and foreign language placement exams.

 Also included is a guide to course selection that you will find helpful.
 In it you will find a series of sample programs to give you an idea of how first-year students typically put together their classes.
 Your faculty adviser will assist you in finalizing your decisions.
-The College does not expect you to have chosen a major before you begin your academic program.
+The College does not expect—or even want—you to have chosen a major before you begin your academic program.
 It is important for you to spend at least your first year exploring the various academic opportunities that await you.
-This year is a good time to take courses that look exciting or even unfamiliar to you.
-You should also fulfill some of your Breadth of Study requirements during your first year.
+This year is an important time to take courses that look exciting or even unfamiliar to you.
+Along the way, you will fulfill some of your Breadth of Study requirements during your first year.
 Typically, students select a major during or at the end of their sophomore year.